 If you don’t have time to pack yourself some fiber-rich foods, then add some psyllium fiber (commonly known as Metamucil) to your diet.
 Try mixing it into a fruit smoothie for a double boost of vitamins and fiber.

 Another highly effective way to lower LDL cholesterol levels is to limit your intake of saturated fats like butter, fatty red meat, and palm oil.

-Also, keep an eye out for the ingredient ‘partially hydrogenated fat’ on your food labels because it’s code for a nasty, artery-clogging trans fat that you want to avoid completely.
+Also, keep an eye out for the ingredient ‘partially hydrogenated fat’ on your food labels.
+Labeling such that is usually code for a nasty, artery-clogging trans-fat that you should avoid completely.